 Cartilage degeneration sets in when joints are deprived of movement, for whatever reason.

 Five years previously he was shot in the upper thigh with a high calibre rifle.
-The femur shattered, his whole leg, foot to hip, was immobilised in a plaster cast for over a year.
+The femur shattered but the knee itself was not injured.
+His whole leg, foot to hip, was immobilised in a plaster cast for over a year.
 At the end of the period, the fracture healed but he was unable to bend his knee even slightly, and never regained the movement.
-Starved of nutrition from the normal effect of joint fluids swilling about in the knee, the cartilage rapidly, and irreversibly, degenerated.
+Starved of nutrition from the normal effect of synovial fluids swilling about in the joint, the cartilage rapidly, and irreversibly, degenerated.

 A degenerative facet joint as seen on CT scan.

-Mrs S, 42 years old, consulted me three weeks ago (June 2009) complaining of severe arm pain and tingling in the thumb and forefingers of both hands.
-Worse, burning pain on the soles of both feet and, in the mandibular distribution (left) of Cranial Nerve V, numbness and tingling.
+Mrs S, 42 years old, consulted me three weeks ago complaining of severe arm pain and tingling in the thumb and forefingers of both hands.
+Worse was a burning sensation on the soles of both feet and, in the mandibular distribution the left Cranial Nerve V, numbness and tingling.

 The condition started insidiously in 2004.
 There was no known cause, and no trauma is recalled.
 There was (and is) no pain in the neck.
 She did complain of stiffness in the neck, however.

-For the purposes of this page on immobilisation arthritis, orthopaedic and neurologic details will be omitted.
+For the purposes of this page on immobilisation arthritis, orthopaedic and neurological details will be omitted.

 Notice the relatively minor degenerative changes in the first and third x-rays taken in 2006.
-The radiological report states that there is slight loss of C5 C6 disc space.
-The spinal canal has sufficient depth, and the foramina are all normal.
+The radiological report stated that there was slight loss of C5 on C6 disc space; the spinal canal had sufficient depth, and the foramina were all normal.